The 4FT5 Perspective

 WHY 4ft5 Photography?

-When my Uncle Denny passed, the last gift that he gave his loved ones beyond the hundreds of lessons he taught us was a little red envelope…and in that envelope a monetary gift with a note.
+When my Uncle Denny passed, the last gift that he gave his loved ones was a little red envelope and in that envelope a monetary gift with a note.
 ‘Its not tragic to die if you know you lived your life doing what you loved.
 Use this money and put it towards something that you love’

 When I shoot, the first thought I always have is, “That is worth recording” because if there’s anything that I learned its that ‘life is too short to not capture its moments